keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 ---

-### 15. Open/Action items

----

-### 16. Appendix A: The Core Concept of Trusted ZTP : Device Identity = Serial Number Embedded in a Certificate
+### 15. Appendix A: The Core Concept of Trusted ZTP : Device Identity = Serial Number Embedded in a Certificate

 >
 > **A device's identity is its serial number, stored inside a unique device certificate.**